Carpal Tunnel and Workers’ Comp: Do You Have a Claim?

 In some cases, workers who develop carpal tunnel can receive workers’ compensation benefits.
 However, because this condition develops over time and not from a specific injury, trying to prove you have a carpal tunnel workers’ comp claim is not always a simple process.

-It may be difficult to prove, but if you have the right people fighting for you and the proof of professional medical people, it is possible.
-In some cases where you have a pre-existing condition, you may be able to claim workers’ compensation benefits if you can prove your job duties made the problem worse.
+It may be difficult to prove, but if you have the right people fighting for you and the proof of professional medical providers, it is possible.
+In some cases where you have a pre-existing condition, you may still be able to claim workers’ compensation benefits if you can prove your job duties made the problem worse.

 It is also important to seek medical help immediately should you notice carpal tunnel symptoms.